njmulsqb/njmulsqb.github.io/_drafts/100Days.md

 ### Taking the Initiative

 Being a developer, I have already seen people taking on challenge of #100DaysOfCode which is very popular among developers, in this challenge people coded in some language for 100 days straight.
 I decided to go with #100DaysOfHacking, upon searching online only a couple of articles was available on #100DaysOfHacking challenge, one was successful and the other one failed at day 31-32.
 As I was definitely struggling with consistency and being stuck in learning loop I thought it was not a bad idea to give it a try and so I made the announcement of commencement of this challenge.
+Here's a tweet which was part of the announcement thread

---- Embed the announcement tweet here ---
+<blockquote class="twitter-tweet tw-align-center" data-theme="dark"><p lang="en" dir="ltr">Therefore, I have planned to be accountable on Twitter and take the <a href="https://twitter.com/hashtag/100DaysOfHacking?src=hash&amp;ref_src=twsrc%5Etfw">#100DaysOfHacking</a> challenge from 1st Jan 2022, in which I will be focusing on:<br><br>- Building my Bug Hunting Methodology<br>- Sticking to a program for longer duration<br>- Learning manual exploitation of bugs</p>&mdash; Najam Ul Saqib (@NjmUlSqb) <a href="https://twitter.com/NjmUlSqb/status/1476271875626090501?ref_src=twsrc%5Etfw">December 29, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Therefore, I started this challenge from 1st of January 2022.
 In the beginning of the days I was skimming through the website trying to understand its functionality.
 I submitted my first bug of the year to this program on the 3rd day of this challenge which was _Improper rate limitation on OTP when OTP was not expiring_ and it turned out to be a duplicate.
 My first duplicate bug that didn't involve Nuclei so yeah you need something to stay optimist 😅